wpswings/pdf-generator-for-wp/README.txt

 13. PDF Meta-field setting
 14. PDF Upload setting
 15. WPML Setting
+16. Embed multiple third-party services

 == Changelog ==

-= 1.4.3 - Released on 28 March 2025 =
+= 1.5.0 - Released on 16 April 2025 =
-* Fixes: Critical error fixes dur to  JS Composer Pluign.
+* New: WPSwings Calendly Embedd
+* New: WPSwings Twitch Embed
+* New: WPSwings Strava Embed
+* Enhancement: Addition of  Shortcode tabs
+* New: Compatibility with the latest WC(9.8.1) and WP(6.8)

 = 1.4.2 - Released on 26 March 2025 =
 * New: LinkedIn Post Embed